hamvocke/hamvocke.github.io/now/index.md

 ## 👨‍💻 Side Projects

 ### Doppelkopf
 Work on [Doppelkopf](https://github.com/hamvocke/doppelkopf) goes on.
+If you've been following this blog, you might've seen that I don't shut up about this one.
 This is my biggest time sink outside of work currently.
 I'm tackling the probably biggest feature I've done so far: _Multiplayer mode_.
 There's a lot of technical design to be done but I think I'm almost ready to get some code out there.
 Other than that I'm busy trying to find a good domain - ideas welcome.

 ## 📚 Reading
 The last 3 books I've read, most recent at the top.